-Students interested in Nursing should meet the following academic criteria and must have the required high school courses: 3.2 Minimum High School GPA, 1170 Minimum SAT score (if provided), four units of English, four units of Math, three units of lab science (one must be chemistry), and five units of other academic electives (statistics or computer science strongly recommended)
+Students interested in Nursing should meet the following academic criteria and must have the required high school courses: 3.2 Minimum High School GPA, 1170 Minimum SAT score, four units English, Four units Math, Three units lab science (one must be chemistry) , and Five units of other academic electives (stats or computer science strongly recommended)

 Students who have completed courses through a college-in-high school, dual enrollment, or similar program must submit an official transcript from the college or university from which credits were awarded, whether or not it is intended that such courses be counted toward a degree at the University of Pittsburgh.
 (Please refer to the Transfer Student section below for information about transfer credits.)

-- Complete the Self-Reported Academic Record portion of the online application, or forward your most recent high school transcript or GED to the Office of Admissions.
+- Forward your high school transcript to the Office of Admissions.

-- If applicable, submit transcripts for every post-secondary institution, college or university you have attended.
+- If applicable, submit official transcripts for every post-secondary institution, college or university you have attended.

-- Optionally, provide essay and/or letters of recommendation.
+- Admission essay and/or letters of recommendation are optional, but recommended.